A-Kaminer/Machine-Learning-For-Financial-Markets-VIP-Files/VIP-Notebook/Week-3.md

 the proposal.
 The research paper can be found [here.](../Assignment-0/Kaminer-Predicting-Activist-Investing.pdf) I'm glad to have a working proposal done.
 I just need to get the actual coding project done.

+### Coding Assignment (1 hour)
+I finally got back around to the coding assignment, now that I could look at some people's questions.
+Turns out the output that I thought was nonsense using numpy was actually right rip.
+Oh well.
+I ended up using statsmodels api.
+It was actually very easy.
+The code can be found [here.](../Assignment-0)

+### Answering Questions (.5 hours)
+I answered a couple of people's questions over teams, and it felt great to actually be able to contribute something.
+It also made me much more confident in my ability to survive and thrive in this VIP.

+### Things I want to do in the near future:
+- [ ] Go through some of the modules in the data analysis python course
+- [ ] Finish the research paper I was reading

+## 1/27/23

+### Meeting with Chan Woo Kim Notes (.75 hours)